ncezid-biome/stylo/paper/paper.md

 # Acknowledgements

 These authors contributed equally as co-first: Arzoo Patel and Mohit Thakur.
-We acknowledge contributions from Joe Wirth.
+We acknowledge helpful discussions from Joe Wirth.

 # References